scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Weapon Range
 - **Level Required:** 4/16

-You channel magic into your weapon, empowering the next attack and consuming a spell slot.
+You channel magic into your weapon, empowering the next attack and consuming up to 3 mana.
 Make a weapon attack against a target adding 1 proficient die to the roll, on hit the target takes normal damage.
 Regardless of the outcome the arrow turns to energy and pierces through, hitting 2 tiles directly behind the target.
-Any creatures hit must make a defense roll vs your attack, taking a wound on hit.
-The arrow pierces 1 tile further per spell level consumed.
+Any creatures hit must make a defense roll against your attack, taking a wound on hit.
+The arrow pierces 1 tile further per mana consumed.

 ***Enhanced:*** On crit, deal an additional wound die to all targets.